naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
 <span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID  Required parameter: parameter should always be specified">textStyles</span> | string list | Text formatting tags to apply.
-Angle brackets should be omitted, eg use `b` for &lt;b&gt; and `size=100` for &lt;size=100&gt;.
+Angle brackets should be omitted, eg use `b` for `<b>` and `size=100` for `<size=100>`.
 Use `default` keyword to reset the style.
 printer | string | ID of the printer actor to use.
 Will use a default one when not provided.

 </div>